 The Toronto Star highlights the Annual as the best value long-term over Monthly (Source: TorStar dec 2020)

 L’Equipe offers a similar solution in bundles (Source: L’Equipe, Dec 2020)

 Prepaid Gift Cards are Still Relevant

-Even with predictive algorithms and bundle customization, there will always be those who simply aren’t sure what to buy for someone.
+Even with predictive algorithms and bundle customisation, there will always be those who simply aren’t sure what to buy for someone.
 Prepaid cards, loaded with service credits, are a handy backup purchase, which can be used to buy subscription or products.
 These are simple to implement and configure with the right campaign management solution and make for great gifts.
-Using a centralized solution for customer identity, payment, billing and product catalog, gift vouchers can be applied across an entire brand portfolio, rather than just content.
+Using a centralised solution for customer identity, payment, billing and product catalogue, gift vouchers can be applied across an entire brand portfolio, rather than just content.
 For example, Amazon gift cards work across the whole site and many different products.

 Drive your Gift Subscriptions with MPP Global’s eSuite:

 - A consolidated customer identity, billing, and portfolio management solution – Whether you’re providing a single product, or multiple products across a wide variety of media, eSuite offers a single solution to manage customers, subscriptions, products and offers, saving your organisation time, money, and effort compared to complicated multi-platform solutions.

 - Create flexible bundles with products from across the catalogue – eSuite provides the flexibility to package multiple, omni-channel products into bundles.
 Customers can purchase multiple subscriptions in a single order, mix digital and physical products, and even provide discounts on those bundles at the checkout.